 MY FATHER IS AN APPLE

-One day, when I woke up in someone else's house, I felt a familiar apple aroma.
+One day I felt a familiar apple aroma.
 I hadn't met it a lot of years.